-Dinner: Dinner is a buffet in the Empire Cafe (dining hall) with a variety of choices.
+Dinner: At 5PM we will have dinner buffet style in the Empire Cafe (dining hall) with a variety of choices.
 Grandparents are responsible for supervising their grandchildren in their selections.
 The college food service is supervised by the Oregon Coast Culinary Institute (OCCI) and offers opportunities for OCCI students to work under the direction of industry professionals.

-Evening: WELCOME & INTRODUCTIONS: Meet the program staff and begin getting to know your fellow participants.
-ORIENTATION: We will have an informative overview of the program including a review of the updated daily schedule, responsibilities, safety guidelines, emergency procedures, your gear, and answer any questions you may have.
+Evening: Following dinner, at approximately 6:30PM, you will get a chance to meet the program staff and begin getting to know your fellow participants.
+Following, we will have an informative overview of the program including a review of the updated daily schedule, responsibilities, safety guidelines, emergency procedures, your gear, and answer any questions you may have.

 Breakfast: Breakfast on the go.